 The families had lots of fun, and the profits were great.

 Every fall the ladies of my church ask for donations of used artificial Christmas trees.
 We take a piece of 2X4 with chicken wire wrapped around it.
 Create grave blankets (and/or pillows) by sticking the tree branches into the chicken wire.
 They are then decorated with silk poinsettias, pine cones which we spray with gold paint.
-Then a large bow is attached.
-These sell really well, and we don't have a lot of money in them.
-They can be used for a few years, if taken care of.

 Our church holds its annual bazaar every November.
 I am looking for some simple crafts that I could make and sell.